vs590/pill-reminder/pill-reminder/PillApp-3449eb7fabe16fa2c59d4e8a3c63aeb5f6d12f2d/README.md

 Use Cases and What Each Button Does:
 ---
-In the Home page, you will see 3 buttons in the top right of the application.
+In the Home page, you will see 5 buttons in the top right of the application.
 ######Plus sign:
 This will take you to the Add Activity where you will be able to create an alarm.
 The application will automatically link up all the alarms to a specific pill with the same Pill Name.
 If you attempt to create an alarm to a pill that does not exist, it will automatically create a pill object for you.
 ######Suitcase sign:
 This will take you to the Pill Box Activity where you will be able to see all the pills and alarms created.
 This will also be the place where you can edit and delete any pill and alarm you desire.
 ######Calendar sign:
 This will take you to the Schedule Activity where you can see all the pills and alarms organized by the day of week.
+######SOS EDIT list:
+This will take you to the  Activity where you can see all the atmost 5 contacts saved which will be used by the emergency button to send the emergency message to this list , you can edit this list in this activity.
+######SOS button:
+This will take you to the  SMS Activity where you can see all the  5 contacts in recepient column and a standar emergency message with your current location is already typed you just need to click send but if your mobile data is off it says location not found and asks to enable your mobile data.

 ######List of use cases:
 - Add an alarm: Press the plus sign button and go to the Add Activity.
 Enter information and press "Set Alarm".